807782352/Codes_Projects/README.md

 # Java_projects
-Some self practical projects in Java
+Some self practical projects in Java, Python and C++